HPCRL/Ansor-AF-DS/README.md

 .
 ├── figures
 ```
-This folder contains the artifacts for reproducing the figures in the paper.
+This folder contains the scripts for reproducing the figures in the paper.